-My conference speaking goal is to elevate and inspire, to share, to learn, and to leave you with concrete tools and ideas you can take with you, and that stay with you, long after our time together.
+A conference speaking goal is to elevate and inspire, to share, to learn, and to leave you with concrete tools and ideas you can take with you, and that stay with you, long after the day’s event.

 1) Sometimes I am a “present” in schools, where I come in at the end of the school year and do an assembly program for fourth graders who have just finished testing and are not familiar with my books.
 We have fun.

 2) Sometimes I am the writer-in-residence for a grade or grades, and we have a day, or two, or five of writing stories together.
 Sometimes I am the author who wrote the One-School or All-Grade or One-Community Read and students know my books better than I do (especially if they are on The Battle of the Books list).

 3) Sometimes I see all students in a school population, K-5 or K-8, or all middle schoolers, all 9th-graders, etc. Sometimes I come for just one grade, all day long.
 Schools have different needs and goals, and my job is work with you to bring you what you envision for your students and teachers.

 A short email to inquiry (at) deborahwiles.com will provide you with logistical, planning, and honorarium details for a day, half-day, or session in your school with students and teachers.
 Turn-around time is prompt.
 Some details: